Muldec/stash-wiki/Galleries.md

-### Consider the following as outdated.
+# Consider the following as deprecated.
 For updated info check the Image Galleries section in stash's app help/manual.

 ***